CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 5.1 Create the Blazor App and show the blog summaries

-Start a new Blazor WASM project by running the following:
+**Action:** Start a new Blazor WASM project by running the following:

     dotnet new blazorwasm --name UmBlazor

-Copy the following whole folders from the /Files/UmbWeb folder to the /UmbWeb folder.
+**Action:** Copy the following whole folders from the /Files/UmbWeb folder to the /Workshop/UmbWeb folder.

-- /Files/UmBlazor/Models to /UmBlazor/Models
+- /Files/UmBlazor/Models to /Workshop/UmBlazor/Models
-- /Files/UmBlazor/Pages/FetchData.razor to /UmBlazor/Pages/FetchData.razor
+- /Files/UmBlazor/Pages/FetchData.razor to /Workshop/UmBlazor/Pages/FetchData.razor

-Test that the application works by running the following command in your terminal:
+**Action:** Test that the application works by running the following command in your terminal:

     dotnet run --project UmBlazor